 It’s official – the holiday season is upon us.

 I am starting to see blog posts and articles with tips and suggestions on how to stay healthy and fit during the holidays.
-I also wrote a post like that last year –check out How to Stay Healthy (and Not to Gain Weight) During the Holidays.
+I also wrote a post like that last year –check out How to Stay Healthy During the Holidays.

 This year, however, I decided to do something different and put together the Healthy Holiday Treats series.

 Over the next 4 weeks, I am going to share with you recipes for some mouth-watering desserts you can enjoy guilt-free.

 The first recipe is for Dark Chocolate Truffles.
 They are a bit time consuming to make, but the result is totally worth it.
 You can store the truffles in an airtight container for up to one week.

 Disclaimer: As with any dessert, please enjoy in moderation and don’t eat all at once! 🙂Print